-11. Return to Step 10 of the procedure for configuring a queuebased printer as a controlled access printer.
+11 Return to Step 10 on page 96 of the procedure for configuring a queuebased printer as a controlled access printer.
 Now that this queue is created, you can configure a Printer Agent to service jobs from a queue or to submit jobs to a queue.